Vintage Watches

 BWC watches were marketed under several names, including BUT, BWC, and Butex.

-We are Stonehenge Watch Company and have been selling new and vintage timepieces on the internet for over 18 years with hundreds, of happy, satisfied, often repeat customers with over 5,000 reviews and 99.4% positive feedback.
+We are Stonehenge Watch Company and have been selling vintage timepieces and new watches on the internet for over 18 years with hundreds of happy, satisfied, often repeat customers.

-We offer free USPS Ground Advantage to our domestic customers and ship worldwide USPS First Class Mail International for a flat fee of $22.00 to assure swift, safe, and accurate service to our International clients.
+We offer free USPS Ground Advantage shipping to domestic locations and ship worldwide First Class Mail International for a flat fee of $22.00 to assure fast, accurate, and safe shipping of your item.